How to Address a Letter

 Advertisement

-If the apartment or suite number doesn't fit on the delivery address line, follow this template:
+If the apartment or suite number doesn't fit on the delivery address line, follow the example of this template:

 Advertisement

-Write the sender's name and address in the top left-hand corner of the envelope.
+Write the sender's name and address in the upper left-hand corner of the envelope.
+This sender address will also be used as the return address if the letter for whatever reason can't make it to its intended recipient.

 Follow this template: